naveen221001/Analysis-of-CMOS-Inverter/README.md

 - VIL (Minimum input voltage interpreted as logic '1')
 - Vth (Inverter Threshold voltage)

 Notably, Vth should ideally be at VDD/2 for maximum noise margins.
 Initially, achieving this precise value might be elusive, but adjustments to device parameters can bring us closer to this target.
-Our simulations help us identify optimal parameters to achieve a Vth closer to Vdd/2, enhancing noise margins.In our simulation the noise margin is pretty good, till 0.7 V the input voltage is identified as logic '0'
+Our simulations help us identify optimal parameters to achieve a Vth closer to Vdd/2, enhancing noise margins.In our simulation the noise margin is pretty good, till 0.73 V the input voltage is identified as logic '0' and 0.98 as logic '1'.

 ![..](https://github.com/naveen221001/Analysis-of-CMOS-Inverter/blob/81adef315dc10f5933679fdfb1186144430725bc/Images/7.png)